iamthenoah/ProductivityEnchantments/README.md

 Harvests fully grown crops in an area.
 The radius depends on the enchantment level. (final hoe upgrade i swear)

-FAQ
+## FAQ

-Mod compatibility?
+### Mod compatibility?

-As far as I now, apart from planting seeds,
+As far as I know (apart from planting seeds with Fertility), enchantments are cross compatibile with other mods.

+### Can I use it in my Modpack?

+Feel free to you use this mod however you like (please infrom me of any issues/incompatibilties).

+### Will this mod be available in other versions?

+As it stands, if I have the time, I may be able to work on other versions such as 1.12.2.
+Please leave a comment on which version you would like this mod to be available in.

+#### Feel free to suggest anything in the comments section.